 In April 1961 the remains of Alfred Hermann Fischer were exhumed from Katoomba cemetery and re-interred in the Tatura German Military Cemetery, in a simple grave marked with a brass plaque, set in a wide, green lawn.
-Though far from his native land, the stockman now has a name on a monument and will finally rest in peace.
+Though far from his native land, the stockman has finally regained his identity and will rest in peace.

 |Ernst Christian Kuhlmann, Internment Camp photo |